wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Linearity/Linear Mapping.md

-# Linear Map
+# Linear Mapping
 ## A Linear Map (i.e. a [[Linear Transformations|Linear Transformation]])
-Is a [[Functions|function]] between two vector spaces that preserves the operations of vector addition and scalar multiplication.
+Is a [[Mapping|function]] between two vector spaces that preserves the operations of vector addition and scalar multiplication.
+	I.e. Maps a vector (as input) to another vector (as output).
+		These vectors, are elements of Vectors Spaces.

 If $V$ and $W$ are vector spaces over the same field $F$, a function
 $$T: V \rightarrow W$$ Is called a linear map if for all vectors $$\mathbf{u}, \mathbf{v} \in V$$ And all scalars $c \in F$, the following two conditions hold: